-WHY?
-Academic learning, reading, writing, friendships, behavior development, and self-expression all depend on language abilities.
+For example, academic learning, reading, writing, friendships, behavior development, and self-expression all depend on language abilities.
 If when we aren't talking, we are still communicating!

 What if your child is not a natural language learner?